-The following Immigration guidance note Produced in partnership with Andrew Krisman, Consultant Solicitor provides comprehensive and up to date legal information covering:
+The following Immigration practice note Produced in partnership with Andrew Krisman, Consultant Solicitor provides comprehensive and up to date legal information covering:

 This analysis considers the main changes to the Immigration Rules (the Rules) set out in HC 2631.

 HC 2631 was issued on 9 September 2019, along with an Explanatory Memorandum.
 It covers: